Austin-Heard/social-media-emotional-effects/README.md

     Interpretation: A correlation coefficient close to 1 or -1 indicates a strong relationship.
     A p-value < 0.05 indicates the correlation is statistically significant.

 From this we can gather that happiness, nuetral, boredom, and sadness maintain a statistically significant correlation, with happiness having the strongest relationship.
+With this, <mark>we accept the alternate hypothesis that at least one emotional group has a variance that is different from the others</mark>.

 ## Regressions